 This is the best chicken and leek risotto recipe.
-This risotto is rich and creamy, and made with butter, leeks, chicken, spices and green peas to give it an extra bit of flavour and colour.
-You will love how easy it is to make and that it also makes great leftovers!
-It's the ultimate healthy comfort food.
+This healthy risotto is rich and creamy, and is made with butter, leeks, chicken, spices and green peas to give it the most amazing flavour and texture.
+You will also love how easy it is to make!

 Why this recipe is so good: